cambridgehackers/connectal/doc/library/source/makefile.connectal.rst

 .. make:var:: PIN_TYPE

    BSV interface of exported pins.
 Defaults to Empty.
+BSV type bsv:typedef::PinType is defined from PIN_TYPE.

+.. make:var:: PIN_TYPE_INCLUDE

+   Which BSV package to import to get the declaration of PIN_TYPE.

 .. make:var:: BSVFILES